codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 ##3.2 Prometheus setup for Zookeeper and Kafka
 In this we are going to setup the monitoring for zookeeper and Kafka, So we will do below steps
-* Install JMX exporter agent on each Kafka Broker and Zookeeper
+* Install JMX exporter agent on each Kafka Broker
 * Install Prometheus on our DevTools server
+* Install JMX exporter agent on each Zookeeper server
 * View the data pulled in Prometheus

 Let's get started.

-### Install JMX exporter agent
+### Install JMX exporter agent on Kafka broker
 We have to copy few files from [link](https://github.com/prometheus/jmx_exporter), which will give us exporter and \
 configuration.
 Also one configuration file from example_configs of repo.
 Let's do it.
 ```shell script